-City Forest Credits is a 501(c)(3) nonprofit carbon registry that manages carbon protocols and impact standards for metropolitan areas in the United States.
+City Forest Credits is a 501(c)(3) nonprofit carbon registry that manages carbon and impact standards for metropolitan areas in the United States.

 Prior to founding the organization in 2015, we spoke with urban forest leaders and science experts about the lack of public funding for declining city forests and inequitable distribution across neighborhoods.
 With a collaborative cross-sector team, we developed two innovative approaches to address these problems.